-The provider must provide, and have on file, for all employees and volunteers, documentation of a. orientation to the agency and its relationship to the department; and
+The provider must provide, and have on file, for all employees and volunteers, documentation of a.
+The provider must have on file, for all staff, documentation of attendance and completion of, at least every two years, training on how to report critical incidents to SDS.

-- b. training necessary to render services to recipients. - 3.
-Critical incident reporting training. - a.
-The provider must have on file, for all staff, documentation of attendance and completion of, at least every two years, training on how to report critical incidents to SDS. - b.
-The provider may - i. arrange for staff to attend SDS training, or - ii. appoint staff who have attended SDS training to train additional staff. - c.
-At a minimum, the following agency employees must refresh, every two years, critical incident reporting training by attending and completing the course offered by SDS: - i. the program administrator; and - ii. the individuals who supervise each home and community-based service the agency is certified to offer. - 4.
-Medication management training. - a.
-Assistance with self-administration of medication. - i.
+- a. orientation to the agency and its relationship to the department; and - b. skills and knowledge training necessary to render services to recipients. - 3.
+Critical incident reporting training.

+b.
+The provider may

+i. arrange for staff to attend SDS training, or

+ii. appoint staff who have attended SDS training to train additional staff.

+c.
+At a minimum, the following agency employees must refresh, every two years, critical incident reporting training by attending and completing the course offered by SDS:

+i. the program administrator; and

+ii. the individuals who supervise each home and community-based service the agency is certified to offer.

+4. Medication management training.

+a.
+Assistance with self-administration of medication.

+i.
 Except for the staff of providers subject to the requirements of 7AAC 75.240 and 7 AAC 127.087, the provider must train all staff responsible for assisting recipients with self-administer medications, and have on file documentation of attendance and completion of the training.

 - ii.
-The provider must develop and submit to Senior and Disabilities Services a training policy that includes - A) coverage of the topics in 7 AAC 130.227 (j)(2); - B) training goals; - C) plans and activities to enable trainees to achieve those goals; - D) methods of assessing trainee achievement of the training goals; and - E) processes for evaluating the effectiveness of the training methods. - b.
+The provider must develop and submit to Senior and Disabilities Services a training policy that includes - A) coverage of the topics in 7 AAC 130.227 (j)(2); - B) training goals; - C) plans and activities to enable trainees to achieve those goals; - D) methods of assessing trainee achievement of the training goals; and - E) processes for evaluating the effectiveness of the training methods.

+b.
 Administration of medication.